equinor/omnia-tutorial/presentations/compute.rst

 .. note::

    * Apache Spark + databricks + enterprise cloud
+   * Spark was originally developed in University of California, Berkeley's AMPLab, was licensed under Apache, matured and developed by open-source
+   * Databricks was founded by the original creators of Spark
    * Input can be stream data/any storage, like sql, blob, s3
    * output can be storage, visualization, machine learning pipelines...